Call (888) 883-2483

 If your disability rating has been reduced after a reexamination, we can review your file and discuss the opportunities to appeal the decision.

-At the Berry Law Firm, we are Veterans and we are proud to serve our fellow Veterans who need help appealing benefit decisions.
+At Berry Law, we are Veterans, and we are proud to serve our fellow Veterans who need help appealing VA rating decisions.
 You don’t have to go into battle alone.
-For more information on how the Berry Law Firm can help, contact us now for a free consultation and advice about your legal rights.
+For more information on how we can help, contact us now for a free consultation and advice about your VA claim.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.